tylertitsworth/5th-age-srd/Character-Rules/Hybrid.md

 #### Champion Tier

-Two battles per day, avoid all attack penalties for wearing heavy armor from a class that normally has such an attack penalty.
-During any other battles that day, you can still only use the once-per battle power from the adventurer-tier feat.
+Two battles per full recovery, avoid all attack penalties for wearing heavy armor from a class that normally has such an attack penalty.
+During any other battles that full recovery, you can still only use the once-per battle power from the adventurer-tier feat.

 ---